All Hands on Deck: Providing Safe, Affordable, and Equitable Housing for Every New Yorker

 Since security deposits are often the final hurdle tenants face in obtaining affordable housing, the City must create a security deposit guarantee program for low-income New Yorkers to use in resource-rich neighborhoods.
 For a relatively small investment, the City can help to clear away that barrier.

-Another key step in helping New Yorkers build wealth that can be put toward homeownership is Shaun Donovan’s Equity Bonds proposal, whereby each child in New York City would receive $1,000, deposited into a city-administered savings account, with up to $2,000 added for each subsequent year of completed public schooling.
+Another key step in helping New Yorkers build wealth that can be put toward homeownership is Shaun Donovan’s Equity Bonds proposal, whereby each child in New York City would receive $1,000, deposited into a city-administered savings account, with up to $2,000 added each subsequent year.
 Learn more about the Equity Bonds plan here.

 Strengthen and expand Fair Housing Protections